middlewares/php-session/README.md

 ### id

-The session id.
-If it's not provided, try to get it from the request's cookies.
+This option set a session id.
+If it's not provided, use the request's cookies to get it.

 ```php
 // Start the session with a specific session id